Intake Team Member

 In my spare time, I love skiing, traveling, kayaking, running, and line dancing!
 I am also passionate about advocacy and activism and hope to support community leaders to ensure all people have access to the services and accommodations they deserve.

-As a counselor, I want to connect with clients through empathetic listening and to support the achievement and maintenance of mental health and emotional balance.
-In my practice of massage and yoga, I have focused on easing chronic pain and have used mindfulness techniques to promote awareness, relaxation, and health.
-I emphasize the connection between mind and body to promote both mental and physical well-being and freedom.
+As a counselor, I seek to connect with clients through empathetic listening and to support mental health and emotional balance.
+In my practice of massage and yoga, I have focused on easing chronic pain and using mindfulness techniques to promote awareness, relaxation, and health.
+The opportunity to bring this knowledge to counseling allows me to explore the connection between mind and body to promote mental and physical well-being as well as freedom.

 Having spent most of my career working with family systems, I've developed a specialty for parent coaching/support and family systems related work.
 My areas of work also include depression, anxiety, trauma, adjustment, and attachment.
 I enjoy working with adolescents and young adults, couples, and individuals.